opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 ## Log time via the time tracking button

-Staring OpenProject 13.0, you can also track time in real time using the start/stop time tracking button.
+Starting with OpenProject 13.0, you can also track time in real time using the start/stop time tracking button.
 To do this, navigate to a work package you are working on and click on the **Start time tracking button**.

 ![OpenProject start time tracking button](openproject_user_guide_time_tracking_button.png)